commercialhaskell/stack/FAQ.md

 #### Where is stack installed and will it interfere with `ghc` (etc) I already have installed?

 Stack itself is installed in normal system locations based on the mechanism you used (see the [[Downloads]] page).
-The libraries that Stack installs go under your `.stack` directory in your home directory.
-It should not affect any existing Haskell tools at all.
+Stack installs the Stackage libraries in `~/.stack` and any project libraries or extra dependencies in a `.stack-work` directory within each project's directory.
+None of this should not affect any existing Haskell tools at all.

 #### What is the relationship between stack and cabal?